 - Preheat the oven to 425 degrees.

 - Add the cooked apples back to the large mixing bowl.
 Pour the blueberries and arrowroot powder into the apples.
-Stir well.3 Cups Blueberries, ¼ Cup Arrowroot Powder
+Stir well.3 Cups Fresh Blueberries, ¼ Cup Arrowroot Powder

 - Pour the fruit mixture into your prepared pie crust.